40-Hour Domestic Violence Advocacy Training

-Family Shelter Service is delighted to know that you are interested in participating in our 48-Hour Domestic Violence Training session.
-The in-person sessions will begin on Saturday, April 29 and end on Saturday, May 20, 2017.
+Family Shelter Service is delighted to know that you are interested in participating in our 40-Hour Domestic Violence Advocacy Training session.

 The training is held at our Community Counseling facility, located at 7300 S. Main St. in Downers Grove.
 Main Street is off of Lemont Road, 3 blocks north of 75th Street.
 We charge a $250.00 fee for professional or personal education, a $125.00 fee for Family Shelter Service volunteers and a $75 fee for students, to cover the cost of the training and manuals that you will be able to keep as a great resource.

-Please complete the registration form and return it along with your payment to the address noted on the registration form no later than Friday, April 21, 2017.
+Please complete the registration form and return it along with your payment to the address noted on the registration form.
 Reservations tend to fill up quickly due to limited space and a high interest from community members, so we cannot guarantee slots will still be available by the registration deadline.

 Domestic violence is a very complex issue that affects one out of three women in her lifetime.
 The Illinois Coalition Against Domestic Violence therefore requires that all domestic violence staff, interns and volunteers who wish to provide direct services to victims complete a minimum of 40 hours of training.